Grassroots in the Garden: Growing Community

 -

-In this session, you'll help cleanup and prepare the Seymour Park Food forest for the start of the growing season.
+In this session led by Crystal Brown, you'll help cleanup and prepare the Seymour Park Food forest for the start of the growing season.
 We'll also be planting blueberries and learning how to start off their growth strong.
 This kind of maintenance is important for the plants, but your hard work wont go unrewarded as you'll get some coffee and other treats for your efforts.

 -

-In this session we'll be planting apple trees and our Grassroots mentor will teach you the best ways to do so and how to care for them.
-At New Leaf Foods we are firm believers in fruit tress because they last for many years and provide food for each of them.
+In this session we'll be planting apple trees and our Josh Kufahl will teach you the best ways to do so and how to care for them.
+We’ll also be digging up sun chokes which you can take home and plant or eat for yourself.

 -

-Planting native species is crucial for maintaining our ecosystem.
+Planting native species is crucial for maintaining our ecosystem and in this session Dillon Wiest will be teaching us exactly that.
 Join us as we plant several different species that are native to our home right here in Wisconsin.
 We'll also be engaging in regular plant care such as pulling weeds.
 The bees, butterflies, and many other pollinators will thank you if you come to this session.

 -

-In this session you'll learn how to identify weeds and remove them; a crucial skill for any garden.
+In this session you'll learn how to identify weeds and remove them with the help of an expert gardener: Crystal Brown.
+This skill is crucial for any garden so if you struggle with weeds this session is for you.
 There's also lots of bee balm that we'll need your help in thinning out.

 -

 In this session you'll get to reap the rewards of all the hard work that went into the Seymour Park Food Forest.
+Josh Kufalh will guide us through how and when to harvest these plants.
 There should be plenty of berries ripe for picking and ready for you to enjoy.

 -

 The Seymor Park Food Forest hosts more than just edible plants.
 Some of the species you can find there have many medicinal uses.
-You can learn all about them from a trusted source and get to harvest some for yourself.
+You can learn all about them from a trusted source, Crystal Brown, and get to harvest some for yourself.

 -

 In this session we'll be provide lots of regular care to the Seymour Park Food Forest with things like weeding, watering, and more.
+If you feel unsure if you have the skills, don’t worry.
+Dillon Wiest will teach volunteers how to care for the Food Forest.
 In exchange for this help you'll get to take home some of the fresh and delicious produce that's ready for us to harvest.

 -

 In this session we'll continue to reap the delicious and nutritious bounty that the Seymour Park Food Forest has provided.
-As things begin to wind down with the fall we'll also be cleaning up the community garden to help prepare it for next year.
+As things begin to wind down with the fall we'll also be cleaning up the community garden to help prepare it for next year with mentorship from Josh Kufahl.

 Special Sessions